dahak-metagenomics/dahak/docs/readfilt_snakemake.md

 the Snakemake workflows define **build rules** that trigger all of the rules composing a given workflow.

-The [Running Workflows](running_workflows.md) page also shows how to call Snakemake and ask for a particular target:
+As a reminder, the [Running Workflows](running_workflows.md) page showed how to call Snakemake and ask for a particular target:

 ```
 $ snakemake [FLAGS] <target>